 According to Klaviyo, “a flow is a sequence of automated actions, which can include email and SMS messages, that is triggered when a person performs a specific action — such as when someone joins a list, is added to a segment, makes a purchase or abandons their cart.”

 The welcome series tends to produce one of the highest levels of revenue of any flow.
-Generally, customers are inputting their email or phone number to receive the discount because they’re planning to make a purchase, so this makes complete sense.
+As I mentioned, customers are inputting their email or phone number to receive the discount because they’re planning to make a purchase, so this makes complete sense.
 For DermWarehouse, our welcome series flow consists of two emails.
 The first one comes immediately after the customer enters their information in the popup.
 The next one is sent one day later, if they haven’t made a purchase.

 Shopping Cart Abandonment

 Shopping cart abandonment is a term you’re likely familiar with if you run an eCommerce business.
 When someone visits to your website and adds an item to their cart, but never ends up making a purchase, they have abandoned their cart.
 These customers got 90% of the way there but never crossed the finish line.

 69.57% of online shopping carts are abandoned.
 This means that 7 out of every 10 people who come to your website, don’t make a purchase!
 Not only that, eCommerce stores lose $18 billion in sales revenue each year because of cart abandonment.
 That’s a lot of revenue left on the table and exactly the reason you need a successful shopping cart abandonment flow.

 The goal of this flow is to capture lost revenue from people abandoning their carts.
 We recommend offering some kind of incentive (discounts typically work best) to entice people to complete their checkout.
-If you think about it, you’ve likely already spent advertising money to get these customers to your site so you want to make sure you’re taking full advantage and bringing as many of them back as you can.
+You’ve likely already spent advertising money to get these customers to your site so you want to make sure you’re taking full advantage and bringing as many of them back as you can.
 Our abandoned cart emails for DermWarehouse have a 50% open rate and a 10% click rate, meaning they get a lot of engagement.

-Abandoned cart flows are also great because they show images of the exact products customers had in their cart.
-They’re able to click on a link directly from the email that takes them back to their cart with just the click of a button.
-This makes it extremely easy for customers to complete their purchase!
+Abandoned cart flows will show images of the exact products customers had in their cart to jog their memory.
+Not only that, customers will be able to get directly back to their cart with just the click of a button.
+This makes it extremely easy to complete their purchase.

 Klaviyo gives you the ability to send an email flow to these customers.
-The caveat here is that they can only be entered into the flow if they’ve entered their email address into your website popup and therefore have a Klaviyo profile.
+The caveat here is that they can only be entered into the flow if they’ve entered their email address into your website popup and already have a Klaviyo profile.
 Otherwise, you wouldn’t have access to their email address.
 While these flows can be very effective, there won’t be as many people entering them since they require an additional piece of information.

 Similar to abandoned cart flows, browse abandonment flows will also show a picture of the item that the customer was looking at.
 These flows will only show one item at a time, however, so if a customer was browsing multiple items, they would only get an email about the first one they looked at.
 You’ll want to set up this flow so that people only get one browse abandonment email within a 7 day time span (or so) so that they’re not bombarded with emails.

 Reward your top customers with special discounts or exclusive promotions.
 Within Klaviyo, you can send out a flow once someone reaches a certain number of purchases in a given time frame or a certain dollar amount.
 For DermWarehouse, we’ve created a VIP segment that customers will enter once their place over 5 purchases or spend over $750 with us in a given year.
 Once they meet either of those thresholds, they’ll receive an email with a VIP bonus of 25% off their next order.

 Rewarding your customers for special anniversaries or birthdays will keep them coming back to shop with you!
 We send out a birthday email flow, where we send customers a $15 gift card during their birth month.
 We also send out a 1 year anniversary email, a year after a customer’s first purchase with us, wishing them a happy anniversary and giving them a discount to celebrate the special occasion!